joinpursuit/capstone/app-planning/activity/README.md

 - Create 2 wireframes for 2 different views

 - Create ERDs for the app, which, at minimum, should include: pets, owners, employees.
 Don't forget to use lines and symbols to denote their relationship to each other.

+At the end of lab, get together with your instructors and classmates and go over how it went.
+How did it go?
+What were the challenges?